bbkane/www.bbkane.com/content/blog/Logging-in-Python.md

 aliases = [ "2018/09/05/Logging-in-Python.html" ]
 +++

+## Setting up logging with the tweaks I want

 The [logging](https://docs.python.org/3/library/logging.html) module is rather confusing, so I use it with code similar to the following.